blakeb211/gl0/readme.txt

 game
 	collision detection and response
+	level generator
-	loading screen either using async or other threading menu screen
+	menu screen
 	pause capability
 	reduce globals using state objects
 	-------------------------------------------------
-	camera on a rail system - done read a level and its campath file - done camera follows campath - done
+	loading screen either using async or other threading - done camera on a rail system - done read a level and its campath file - done camera follows campath - done